yuko1101/enka-network-api/README.md

 ```

 First of all, you need to generate genshin data cache.
+It will take a few minutes.
+Just wait.
 ```js
 const { EnkaClient } = require("enka-network-api");
 const enka = new EnkaClient({ timeout: 4000 });